 Click Preview case to review the first page of this case

 This case study follows the career of world-renowned orchestra conductor Marin Alsop.
-As a woman in a blatantly male-dominated (and often sexist) field, Alsop faced significant challenges in her rise to the top of the profession.
-At virtually every turning point on her unconventional path, Alsop received the message that she should not or could not advance – and yet she did, relying on a nuanced mix of perseverance, self-awareness, willingness to upend the status quo, and honesty about (but not emphasis on) her gender and sexuality.
+As a gay woman in a blatantly male-dominated (and often sexist) field, Alsop faced significant challenges in her rise to the top of the profession.
+At virtually every turning point on her unconventional path, Alsop received the message that she should not or could not advance – and yet she did, relying on a nuanced mix of perseverance, self-awareness, and willingness to upend the status quo.

 After reading and analysing the case, students will be able to:

 1. Articulate a core description of leadership identity.